-The corollary illustrates the problem of commons~\cite{gibbons1992game}, where the common resource is overutilized because each seller considers only his or her own incentives, not the effect of his or her actions on the other sellers.
+The corollary illustrates the problem of commons~\cite{gibbons1992game}, where the common resource is over-utilized because each seller considers only his or her own incentives, not the influence of his or her actions on the other sellers.
 In general, cooperative behavior is more desirable for the general good, but competitive behavior may bring higher individual gain.